TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/7-configuring-the-plugin.rst

 This determines the first template and its generated result to be shown in the frontend when no action parameter is present.

-.. _registrating-the-plugin:
+.. _registering-the-plugin:

 =======================
-Registrating the plugin
+Registering the plugin
 =======================

 .. index::